loner2403/Bullai-assignment/README.md

 - `web/src/components/ChatLayout.tsx` — chat UI

 ### Notes & limitations
-- OCR is not included; image‑only PDFs won’t yield text (ingestion warns and skips).
+- OCR is not included, image‑only PDFs won’t yield text (ingestion warns and skips).
-- Slide/text detection is heuristic; you can force `--strategy perpage`.
+- Slide/text detection is heuristic, you can force `--strategy perpage`.
 - Chart extraction is best‑effort and may not trigger for all queries.
-- Only Google embeddings are supported (Jina removed).

 ### Troubleshooting
 - Dimension mismatch error: ensure `EMBEDDINGS_MODEL` at query time matches the model used for ingestion, or re‑ingest into a new collection, or point `QDRANT_COLLECTION` to the correct one.
 - Qdrant/network timeouts: verify credentials, region, and connectivity; try smaller `--upsertBatch`.

-## Deploy on Vercel

-The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

-Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.